The stories we tell

 Matthew knew he was not a popular and hardly a righteous man.
 The crowds vilified, as we do today, the ‘tax man’.
 He was definitely not a model of moral perfection and faithfulness.
 But Jesus is quick to clarify that he calls not the righteous into God’s family, but sinners.
 “I desire mercy …” Jesus emphasizes (Matthew 9:13).

-We get closer to Jesus, and Jesus gets closer to us, not when we get it right but especially when we get it wrong.
+You could say that God comes close to us not when we get it right, but especially when we get it wrong.
 Former bishop of the Episcopalian Church in the U. S., Michael Curry, reflects on the words of a mentor who supported him in his times of transition and possibility:

 If we don’t have to be perfect for Jesus to call us to the table of communion, if we don’t have to be morally righteous for us to receive the invitation of grace, mercy and love of God, if we don’t have to get it perfectly right before making a big decision, we can like Matthew say “yes!”, commit to the journey, trust the voice of Jesus calling in our hearts, “get up and follow him” (Matthew 9:9).